wjonczyk/rickmorty_api/README.md

 # Rick & Morty Characters RESTApi

-This application allows to fetch characters from https://rickandmortyapi.com/ to own database MariaDB using console command and provides endpoint returning imported resources by name.
+This application allows to fetch characters from https://rickandmortyapi.com/ to supplied MariaDB database using console command and provides endpoint returning imported resources by name.
 It can be run locally utilising Docker containers.<br>
-Porvided docker-compose.yml file contains definitions for custom php, mariadb and nginx containers.
+Provided docker-compose.yml file contains definitions for custom php, mariadb and nginx containers.

 ## Prerequisites
 Make sure that **docker** and **docker-compose** are installed.